-IT IS FURTHER ORDERED that, for the purpose of monitoring the Defendants' compliance with this Order:
+IT IS LURTHER ORDERED that, for the purpose of monitoring Defendant Donohue's compliance with this Order, including the financial representations upon which the judgment was suspended and any failure to transfer any assets as required by this Order:

-A. Within fourteen (14) days of receipt of a written request from a representative of the Commission, the Defendants must: submit additional compliance reports or other requested information, which must be sworn under penalty of perjury; appear for depositions; and produce documents for inspection and copying.
-The Commission is also authorized to obtain discovery, without further leave of court, using any of the procedures prescribed by Federal Rules of Civil Procedure 29, 30 (including telephonic depositions), 31, 33, 34, 36, 45, and 69.
+- A. Within 14 days of receipt of a written request from a representatives of the Commission or the State of Florida.
+Defendant Donobue must: submit additional compliance reports or other requested information, which must be sworn under penalty of perjury: appear for depositions; and produce documents for inspection and copying.
+Plantiffs also authorized to obtain discovery, without further leave of court, using any of the procedures prescribed by Federal Rules of Civil Procedure 29, 30 (including telephonic depositions), 31, 33, 34, 36, 45, and 69. - B. For matters concerning this Order.
+Plaintiffs are authorized to communicate directly with Defendant Donohue.
+Defendant Donohue must permit representatives of the Commission and the State of Florida to interview any employee or other person affiliated with Defendant Donohue who has agreed to such an interview.
+The person interviewed may have counsel present.

-- B. For matters concerning this Order, the Commission is authorized to communicate directly with the Defendants.
-The Defendants must permit representatives of the Commission to interview any employee or other person affiliated with them who has agreed to such an interview.
-The person interviewed may have counsel present. - C. The Commission may use all other lawful means, including posing, through its representatives, as consumers, suppliers, or other individuals or entities, to the Defendants or any individual or entity affiliated with the Defendants, without the necessity of identification or prior notice.
-Nothing in this Order limits the Commission's lawful use of compulsory process, pursuant to Sections 9 and 20 of the FTC Act, 15 U.S.C. §§ 49, 57b-1.
+- C. Plaintiffs may use all other lawful means, including posing, through their representatives as consumers, suppliers, or other individuals or entities, to Defendant Donohue or any individual or entity affiliated with Defendant Donohue, without the necessity of identification or prior notice.
+Nothing in this Order limits the Commission's lawful use of compulsory process, pursuant to Sections 9 and 20 of the FTC Act, 15 U.S.C. §§ 49, 57b-1. - D. Upon written request from a representative of the Commission or the State of Florida, any consumer reporting agency must furnish consumer reports concerning Defendant Donohue, pursuant to Section 604(1) of the Fair Credit Reporting Act.
+15 U.S.C. §1681b(a)(1).